How to Build a Complete Financial Portfolio

 Many colleges and universities offer professional certification programs.
-For example, New York University's School of Professional Studies certificates available include Finance, Entrepreneurship, Management, and Technology, among others.
-Some courses and certification programs are available online.
+For example, New York University's School of Professional Studies offers certificates in finance, entrepreneurship, management, technology, and other areas.
+Many different courses and certification programs are available online.

-A great option for many investors is to enroll in basic accounting and finance courses.
-Although the cost may be several thousand dollars, the knowledge you gain can make a significant difference in your income if applied wisely, paying for itself many times over.
+One excellent option is to enroll in basic accounting and finance courses.
+Although the cost may be several thousand dollars, the knowledge you would gain can make a significant difference in your income if applied wisely, paying for itself many times over.

 Save for Your Children's Education